Providing a safe, secure campus

 Point Park's Department of Public Safety is responsible for providing all members of the University community with a safe and secure environment in which to work, learn and live.
-The department has both sworn police and nonsworn public safety officers, who serve as dispatchers.
+The department has sworn police officers and dispatchers.
 Police officers respond to criminal, security, fire and medical emergencies and are on duty 365 days a year.
 The department has received accreditation from the Pennsylvania Chiefs of Police Association.

 Residence Hall Access and Security

 Access to the residence halls is limited to Point Park University students, their escorted guests and authorized representatives of the University.
 Guests of students residing in residence halls must sign in at the security desk located in the lobbies of those buildings.
 Guests must produce a valid photo ID when signing in.